Tax fossil fuel companies windfall profits, UN chief says

 His remarks come after Britain’s new prime minister, Liz Truss, has made clear she is against a windfall tax.

-Unveiling her government’s policies to respond to the energy crisis earlier this month, Ms Truss told parliament she believes it is the “wrong thing to be putting companies off investing in the UK just when we need to be growing the economy.”
+Unveiling her government’s policies to respond to the energy crisis earlier this month, Ms Truss told parliament she believes it is the “wrong thing to be putting companies off investing in the UK just when we need to be growing the economy”.

 Brussels, by contrast, has proposed raising 140 billion euros from energy companies’ “extraordinary” profits and redirecting them back to households and businesses, as Mr Guterres suggests.

-Although, there was no mention of some of these funds being funnelled to countries on the frontlines of the climate crisis.
-The European Commission confirmed that the proposals made last week was intended to generate revenue for use in Europe to help citizens and businesses with higher energy bills and investments to bring bills down, including on energy efficiency and renewables.
+Although, there was no mention of such funds being funnelled to countries on the frontlines of the climate crisis.
+The European Commission confirmed that the proposals made last week were intended to generate revenue for use in Europe to help citizens and businesses with higher energy bills and investments to bring bills down, including in energy efficiency and renewables.

-The Labour leader Sir Keir Starmer has also said he would extend a windfall tax on the profits of oil and gas companies to help pay for a price cap on energy bills this winter.
+Labour leader Sir Keir Starmer has also said he would extend a windfall tax on the profits of oil and gas companies to help pay for a price cap on energy bills this winter.

-Economies re-emerging after the coronavirus pandemic combined with Russia’s invasion of Ukraine and its decision to severely limit supplies of natural gas to the continent has seen global gas prices spike in recent months, with growing concern that there could be energy shortages in Europe this winter.
+Economies re-emerging after the coronavirus pandemic combined with Russia’s invasion of Ukraine and its decision to severely limit supplies of natural gas to the continent have seen global gas prices spike in recent months, with growing concern that there could be energy shortages in Europe this winter.

 Mr Guterres said the international community needed to hold fossil fuel companies and their “enablers” to account.